Nonoreve/OpenGLScene/README.md

 * Recursive Scene Objects
 * Controllable Camera
 **f** to switch controllable/traveling camera
+**t** to switch wireframe mode
 **Right click** to orient
 **ZQSD** to move around
 **Space** and **<** (less) to move up and down
 * OBJ File loader
+* Fong light system
+* Fog
+* Dynamic cross-dimensional real-time full-featured futuristic portal

 Installation :
 * Execute `cmake` with your target platform build
-* For windows set the target directory as build
+* For windows set the target directory as build.
+Warning due to some strange git or windows stuff, the encoding changes when pulling and need to be set to UNIX (LF) mode.
 * For linux you can let the default target.
 WARNING some linux dependencies in `CMakeLists.txt` have been changed from /usr to /usr/lib/x86_64-linux-gnu to work on my computer.
 May need to be changed.
 * Compile with make for the ressources to be generated at the right place.